Shellishack/pulse-editor-image-editor/README.md

 - Use agentic tools installed in Pulse Editor.

 ### Start development
+#### Method 1: Install your extension in Pulse Editor as a dev extension
 Run the following to start a dev server locally.
 ```
 npm run dev